circonus/irondb-docs/api/write-raw.md

 *TIMESTAMP* : An epoch timestamp recording the time of the observation, with milliseconds.
 In terms of format, it is `%lu.%03lu`, i.e., `1516820826.120`.
+**While this might look like a float,** it is, in fact, a strict textual format that requires exactly three digits after the decimal point.
+These must always be included, even if they are `000`.

 *UUID* : An identifier of the account and check to which this metric belongs.
 Despite its name, this identifier must be in the form: